GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ### ✅ Added

 ### ⚠️ Changed
 - Deprecated `MessageInputViewModel::editMessage`.
-It has `DeprecationLevel.Warning` and still can be used.
-However, it will be not available in the future, so please consider migrating to use `MessageInputViewModel::messageToEdit` and `MessageInputViewModel::postMessageToEdit` instead.
+Use `MessageInputViewModel::messageToEdit` and `MessageInputViewModel::postMessageToEdit` instead.
 - Changed `MessageInputViewModel::repliedMessage` type to `LiveData`.
 Use `ChatDomain::setMessageForReply` for setting message for reply.
 - Changed `MessageListViewModel::mode` type to `LiveData`.
 Mode is handled internally and shouldn't be modified outside the SDK.